GTAeberhard/udacity-deep-reinforcement-learning-nanodegree/Project_Navigation/Report.md

 ![](https://video.udacity-data.com/topher/2018/June/5b1ab4b0_banana/banana.gif)

-For this project, an agent is trained to naviate a large, square world with the goal of collecting bananas.
+For this project, an agent is trained to navigate a large, square world with the goal of collecting bananas.

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.